Executive Summary

 - Confirm Phase 1 scope: which entities, processes, and modules (e.g. budget, forecast, consolidation)

-- Explicitly list what's not in scope — to protect timeline and budget
+- Explicitly list what is not in scope — to protect timeline and budget

 - Define "MVP" outputs: first dashboards, reports, or forecast cycles to be delivered